Natural Cleaning Solutions:

 10 Things You Probably Want To Know About Force of Nature

 Force of Nature is a pretty different type of product – as in “Whoa!
 You can turn salt, water & vinegar into WHAAAAT???”
 And knowing that most parents aren’t exactly sitting around with a lot of extra time to do research, we’ve compiled our customer FAQs to make it super easy for you to find answers to your burning questions.
 So here we go:

 1. Can I use Force of Nature on stone surfaces, even though it has vinegar?

 Yes it’s safe to use Force of Nature on sealed stone.
-The reason is that Force of Nature changes the chemical composition of the salt, water & vinegar into a cleaner that is safe to use on stone surfaces.
+The reason is that Force of Nature changes the chemical composition of the salt, water & vinegar into a cleaner that is safe to use on sealed stone surfaces.

 2. How is Force of Nature different than just making my own cleaner with vinegar?

 Vinegar is great but has a few limitations.
 You shouldn’t use it on stone surfaces like granite, marble & quartz, and it requires rinsing because it can corrode surfaces like seals, gaskets & unsealed grout.
 Force of Nature overcomes these limitations.
 It’s just as effective as conventional cleaners & bleach, yet safe on the surfaces vinegar isn’t.
 Here is some more info about how Force of Nature differs from cleaning with vinegar.